Equity and Accessibility

 Overview

-Anti-racism is less a state that can be definitively achieved than an active project, practice, and value that remains attuned to identifying and deconstructing the ways racism shapes systems, policies, perceptions, and norms.
-How, then, can one develop, sustain, and nurture a self-consciously antiracist classroom?
-Any answers to this question will depend on the subject you teach and the variety of ways you as an instructor are positioned within a society structured by forms of racial dominance that are interconnected with other systems of inequality and exploitation.
-In light of this, this page does not provide a “checklist” that can guarantee that you have made an antiracist classroom.
-Instead, we have decided to recommend some initial steps that you can take in order to consistently and deliberately enact antiracism within your teaching and course planning.
+Anti-racism aims to identify and deconstruct the ways racism shapes systems, institutions, policies, relationships, perceptions, and norms.
+In particular, anti-racism is an ongoing project, practice, and value, rather than a state that can be definitively achieved.
+How, then, does an instructor go about continuously developing, sustaining, and nurturing an anti-racist classroom?
+Answers to this question will depend on the subject you teach and the variety of ways you as an instructor are positioned within a society structured by forms of racial dominance that are interconnected with other systems of inequality and exploitation.
+In light of this, this page does not provide a checklist that will guarantee that you have achieved an anti-racist classroom.
+Instead, it recommends immediate steps you can take and broader concerns you should consider in order to consistently and deliberately enact anti-racist values within your teaching and course planning.

 Campus Resources and Initiatives

-In recent years, faculty have formed a number of different learning communities and affinity groups committed to examining race, racism, and antiracism.
-Over the course of AY 2020-2021, the Center for Engaged Pedagogy will be hosting an Institute on Anti-Racism that is directed toward faculty.
-Several faculty in First-Year Experience have formed an ongoing Antiracist Reading Group.
-Barnard, Columbia, and Teacher’s College are organizing a Diversity, Equity, and Inclusion initiative that will facilitate faculty discussions on books about race and racism.
+In recent years, faculty have formed groups committed to examining race, racism, and anti-racism.
+Starting in AY 2020-2021, the Center for Engaged Pedagogy hosted an institute on anti-racism for faculty.
+In 2021, this group redefined itself as a community of practice that aims to identify, explore, and share anti-racist pedagogical practices across a range of disciplines.
+Outside of the Center, several faculty in First-Year Experience have formed an ongoing Anti-Racist Reading Group.
+Inspired by this group’s work, the CEP developed a teaching and research resource page for instructors, students, and staff.
+This page brings together reading lists, sample syllabi, and research guides, as well as recommends additional texts, videos, and podcasts that are organized by fields of study and special topics.
+Barnard, Columbia, and Teacher’s College are also organizing a Diversity, Equity, and Inclusion initiative that will facilitate faculty discussions about race and racism alongside other topics.
 If you are interested in forming an affinity group on related topics or joining one that is already underway, contact the Center for Engaged Pedagogy at pedagogy@barnard.edu.

 Anti-Racist Classroom Practices

-While you may want to reflect on some of these questions before you enter the classroom, you may also consider posing them to your students and using the discussion to collaboratively develop a set of community guidelines and shared practices for an antiracist classroom.
+While you may want to reflect on these questions before you enter the classroom, you can also pose them to your students and use the discussion that follows to collaboratively develop a set of community guidelines and shared practices for an anti-racist classroom.

-The topic of race cannot be ignored or “moved beyond” in a deliberately antiracist classroom.
+The subject of race cannot be ignored or “moved beyond” in a deliberately anti-racist classroom.
 This is because race and racism are social relations that undergird a broad range of experiences, forms of knowledge, and normative expectations, and are thus there whether one likes it or not.
-If race and racism are foundational to current social reality, then one requires an intentional agenda in order to contribute to the project of developing antiracist social realities.
+If race and racism are foundational to current social reality, then one requires an intentional agenda in order to contribute to the project of developing anti-racist social realities.

 One way of developing and foregrounding such an agenda in your classrooms is to research how structures of racial inequality shape your course’s subject matter, the methods and areas of research you’ll be covering that semester, your experiences in the broader field of study you’re engaging, and even the institution and geographical area where your course is offered.
 Questions of race and racism, in such an approach, are not ancillary to the main topics of your course but absolutely central to it.
 As a teacher, you are uniquely positioned to model and support multiple forms of critical interrogation that account for the structural but transformable role that racism plays in the norms, expectations, and valued experiences that underwrite what you’re teaching.

-Moreover, as Inoue observes, there is a crucial difference between feeling safe and feeling comfortable.
-In addition to reflecting on what constitutes that difference and how you can facilitate discussions and exercises that are both safe and uncomfortable, you may invite students to articulate and sit with the difference between these feelings.
-Consider hosting discussions and developing assignments that encourage students to reflect critically on the formative role that race and racism have played in the development of your field and areas of specialization.
+Moreover, as Inoue observes, anti-racist agendas acknowledge the crucial difference between feeling safe and feeling comfortable in critical engagements with social inequality.
+In addition to reflecting by yourself on what spells that difference and how you can facilitate discussions and exercises that are both safe and uncomfortable, you may invite students to articulate and sit with the difference between these feelings.
+Consider hosting discussions and developing assignments that encourage students to reflect critically on the formative role that race and racism have played in the development of the field and subject that they are learning from you.

-The resources and protections a person has regular access to might not seem obvious to that person until they are confronted with someone else who is tacitly or explicitly barred from accessing the same things.
-Being self-reflective and self-reflexive about the resources and protections you have (or may be perceived as having) access to before that encounter can be an important step in sustaining an antiracist classroom.
-You may ask yourself questions like these (or introduce them as a topic of reflection and discussion with your students when developing community guidelines): What kinds of resources can you reasonably expect to access or be denied by dint of your social positioning in the world?
+The resources and protections a person has regular access to might not seem obvious to them until they are confronted with someone else who is directly or indirectly barred from accessing the same things.
+Being self-reflective and self-reflexive about the resources and protections you have (or may be perceived as having) access to before that encounter can be an important step in sustaining an anti-racist classroom.
+You may ask yourself questions like these (or introduce them as a topic of reflection and discussion with your students when developing community guidelines): What kinds of resources can you reasonably expect to access or be denied as an effect of your social positioning in the world?
 How might these affordances or denials shape your interactions in and outside of the classroom?
 What kinds of narratives do you tell yourself about your students and/or colleagues, what might be some of the assumptions informing those narratives, and how might you challenge them as you prepare and teach?

-Regardless of the subject you teach, an antiracist classroom is one that takes seriously the legacies of racism and the scholarly and creative contributions of those people who have been the targets of systems of racial oppression.
-Consider doing an audit of your own classes and areas of expertise in order to determine how you can make your syllabus reflect a broader range of perspectives and experiences.
-Whose narratives and experiences does your syllabus tend to foreground?
-What kinds of sources do you tend to draw from in order to introduce students to an area of study and its norms of research, argumentation, and presentation?
+Regardless of the subject you teach, an anti-racist classroom is one that takes seriously the legacies of racism and the scholarly and creative contributions of those people who have been the targets of systems of racial oppression.
+Consider doing an audit of your own classes and areas of expertise in order to determine how you can make your syllabus reflect an expansive range of perspectives and narratives.
+Whose viewpoints does your syllabus tend to foreground?
+What kinds of sources do you tend to draw from in order to introduce students to an area of study and its norms of research and analysis?

-Lillian Comas-Díaz, Gordon Nagayama Hall, and Helen A. Neville define racial trama as a form of race-based stress experienced by Black people, indigenous people, and people of color in response to threatening events and real or perceived experiences of racial discrimination (“Racial Trauma: Theory, Research, and Healing,” 2019).
+Lillian Comas-Díaz, Gordon Nagayama Hall, and Helen A. Neville define racial trauma as a form of race-based stress experienced by Black people, indigenous people, and people of color in response to threatening events and real or perceived experiences of racial discrimination (“Racial Trauma: Theory, Research, and Healing,” 2019).
 The need to understand and account for racial trauma is particularly acute right now.
 Images of racist violence circulate with incredible speed in these social media saturated times.
 People will respond to these images in unpredictable, unconscious ways.
-Yet whatever their effects, they are almost certainly compounded by the highly pressurized atmosphere of 2020: a looming election in which the current president and many of his allies seek reelection through appeals to nationalism, xenophobia, anti-Blackness, patriarchy, and conspiratorial thinking; an enduring pandemic that is viciously reshaping the health and experiences of working class Black people, indigenous people, and people of color; and the ongoing empowerment of police and federal agents in the face of mass mobilizations against anti-Black state violence.
+Yet whatever their effects, and limiting our frame momentarily to just the United States, they are almost certainly compounded by the highly pressurized atmosphere of this historical moment: an increasingly polarized political culture in which right-wing candidates seek election by appealing to nationalism, xenophobia, anti-Blackness, patriarchy, and antisemitic conspiratorial thinking; an enduring pandemic that is viciously reshaping the health and experiences of working class Black people, indigenous people, and people of color; an active campaign led by a coalition of school privatization advocates and cultural conservatives to pathologize and demonize LGBTQ+ teachers and students, as well as anyone else who engages in critical examinations race, gender, and sexuality in schools; an evolving landscape of struggle over reproductive rights and bodily autonomy, which has already seen an expansion of police powers that rely on racialized rhetorics of surveillance and punishment; and the ongoing empowerment of police and federal agents in the face of mass mobilizations against anti-Black state violence, to name just a few.

-Many groups on campus and in the broader Morningside Heights-Harlem community are already doing antiracist work that extends beyond the classroom.
+Many groups on campus and in the broader Morningside Heights-Harlem community are already doing anti-racist work that extends beyond the classroom.
 Consider inviting speakers from campus and community groups to speak about how their activism intersects with the topics you are studying.
-Also, consider collaborating with groups to develop scaffolded assignments and research projects in collaboration with groups that will critically examine racism within local institutions and our own disciplines.
-In any case, regardless of whether you find it possible to bring in a guest speaker, becoming familiar with not just antiracist literature but with antiracist activism and activist groups affords something else: it can allow you to direct students to organizations, initiatives, and contexts where they can enact antiracism as they move outside of your classroom.
+Also, consider collaborating with groups to develop scaffolded assignments and research projects that will critically examine racism within local institutions and your own disciplines.
+In any case, regardless of whether you find it possible to bring in a guest speaker, becoming familiar with not just anti-racist literature but with anti-racist activism and activist groups affords something else: it can allow you to direct students to organizations, initiatives, and contexts where they can enact anti-racism as they move outside of your classroom.

 Gender Inclusivity in the Classroom